 Dr Stefania Fiorentino's research focuses on the intersection of urban planning and local economic development to identify more inclusive and innovative regeneration strategies.
 Stefania’s research is highly impact-driven and directly engages with policymakers.

 She looks at urban and regional transformations and the way economic shifts produce changes in the demand, supply, and experience of spaces; recent research projects include work on the business and governance of densification strategies, the evolution of working spaces, industrial clusters and the geography of innovation, the regeneration of coastal towns and planning for regional inequalities.

 Stefania is also a fellow of Downing College (Cambridge), and an honorary lecturer at the Bartlett School of Planning, University College London (UCL).

-Stefania is also an honorary lecturer at the Bartlett School of Planning, UCL.
-Before coming to Cambridge in 2020, she has extensively lectured and led research in different topics cutting across the fields of urban planning, economic geography, and urban regeneration between the Bartlett (UCL) and London South Bank University (LSBU).
+Before coming to Cambridge in 2020, she extensively lectured and led research on different topics cutting across the fields of urban planning, economic geography, and urban regeneration between the Bartlett (UCL) and London South Bank University (LSBU).
 She holds a PhD in Planning Studies from the Bartlett School of Planning (UCL).

 Tripos in Land Economy